tardisgo/tardisgo/README.md

 # TARDIS Go -> Haxe transpiler

-#### Haxe -> JavaScript / ActionScript / Java / C++ / C# / PHP / Neko
+#### Haxe -> JavaScript / C++ / C# / Java

 [![Build Status](https://travis-ci.org/tardisgo/tardisgo.png?branch=master)](https://travis-ci.org/tardisgo/tardisgo)
 [![GoDoc](https://godoc.org/github.com/tardisgo/tardisgo?status.png)](https://godoc.org/github.com/tardisgo/tardisgo)
 [![status](https://sourcegraph.com/api/repos/github.com/tardisgo/tardisgo/badges/status.png)](https://sourcegraph.com/github.com/tardisgo/tardisgo)

-## Objectives:
-The objective of this project is to enable the same [Go](http://golang.org) code to be re-deployed in  as many different execution environments as possible, thus saving development time and effort.
-The long-term vision is to provide a framework that makes it easy to target many languages as part of this project.

-The first language targeted is [Haxe](http://haxe.org), because the Haxe compiler generates 7 other languages and is already well-proven for making multi-platform client-side applications, mostly games.

-Target short-term use-case is writing multi-platform client-side applications in Go using the APIs available in the Haxe ecosystem, including:
-- The standard [Haxe APIs](http://api.haxe.org/) for JavaScript and Flash.
-- [OpenFL](http://openfl.org) "Open Flash" to target HTML5, Windows, Mac, Linux, iOS, Android, BlackBerry, Firefox OS, Tizen and Flash, using compiled auto-generated C++ code where possible (star users are TiVo and Prezzi).

-Target medium-term use-case will be to make the wider Haxe ecosystem available to Go programmers, including:
-- [Flambe](https://github.com/aduros/flambe) cross-platform game engine targeting mobile via Adobe AIR (star users are Disney and Nickelodeon).
-- [Kha](http://kha.ktxsoftware.com/) "World's most portable software platform" additionaly targeting Xbox and Playstation.
-- Or see a list of many more projects [here](http://old.haxe.org/doc/libraries) (though that page is not exhaustive).

-Target long-term use-cases (once the generated code and runtime environment is more efficient):
-- For the Haxe community: provide access to the portable elements of Go's extensive libraries and open-source code base.
-- For the Go community: write code in Go and call to and/or from existing Haxe, JavaScript, ActionScript, Java, C# or PHP applications (in C++ you would probably just link as normal through CGO).

-For more background and on-line examples see the links from: http://tardisgo.github.io/

 ## Project status: a working proof of concept
-####  DEMONSTRABLE, EXPERIMENTAL, INCOMPLETE, UN-OPTIMIZED, UNSTABLE API, DEBUG MESSAGES
+####  DEMONSTRABLE, EXPERIMENTAL, INCOMPLETE, UN-OPTIMIZED, UNSTABLE API

 All of the core [Go language specification](http://golang.org/ref/spec) is implemented, including single-threaded goroutines and channels.
 However the package "reflect", which is mentioned in the core specification, is not yet fully supported.

 Goroutines are implemented as co-operatively scheduled co-routines.
 Other goroutines are automatically scheduled every time there is a channel operation or goroutine creation (or call to a function which uses channels or goroutines through any called function).
 So loops without channel operations may never give up control.
-The function runtime.Gosched() provides a convenient way to give up control.
+The function runtime.Gosched() provides a convenient way to allow other goroutines to run.

-Some parts of the Go standard library work, as you can see in the [example TARDIS Go code](http://github.com/tardisgo/tardisgo-samples), but the bulk have not been tested or implemented yet.

-Only around a third of the standard packages are currently passing their tests, [full details here](https://github.com/tardisgo/tardisgo/blob/master/STDPKGSTATUS.md).
+Over half of the standard packages are currently passing their tests for the JavaScript target, [full details here](https://github.com/tardisgo/tardisgo/blob/master/STDPKGSTATUS.md).
+Other target languages have not yet been systematically tested.

 A start has been made on the automated integration with Haxe libraries, but this is incomplete and the API unstable, see the haxe/hx directory and gohaxelib repository for the story so far.

-The code is developed and tested on OS X 10.9.5, using Go 1.4 and Haxe 3.1.3.
+The code is developed and tested on OS X 10.10.2, using Go 1.4.2 and Haxe 3.2.0-rc.2.
 The short CI test runs on 64-bit Ubuntu.

-No other platforms are currently regression tested, although the project has been run on Ubuntu 32-bit and Windows 7 32-bit.
-Compilation to the C# target is suspect on Win-7 and PHP is flakey (but you probably knew that).
+No other platforms are currently regression tested.

 ## Installation and use: